colin-gourlay/sundown-sessions/src/content/releases/l/lloyd-cole-and-the-commotions/mainstream/index.md

 ---
 ## About

-Mainstream is a release by Lloyd Cole and the Commotions released in 1987-10-26.
-It has been featured on 1 Sundown Sessions show.
-Featured tracks include My Bag.
+*Mainstream* earns its place in the Sundown Sessions catalogue through “My Bag”, a selection that offers a direct route into Lloyd Cole and the Commotions's work.

+Heard in the context of the full release, “My Bag” is an invitation to explore beyond the track featured on the show.